 To take advantage of Fabric, an application requires an augmented version of a MySQL connector which accesses Fabric using the XML-RPC protocol.
-Currently, Connector/Python and Connector/J are fabric-aware.
+Currently, Connector/Python and Connector/J are Fabric-aware.

-Fabric manages sets of MySQL Servers that have Global Transaction Identifiers (GTIDs) enabled to check and maintain consistency among servers.
-Sets of servers are called groups.
+Fabric manages sets of MySQL servers that have Global Transaction Identifiers (GTIDs) enabled to check and maintain consistency among servers.
+Sets of servers are called high-availability groups.
 Information about all of the servers and groups is managed by a separate MySQL instance, which cannot be a member of the Fabric high-availability groups.
 This server instance is called the backing store.

 Besides the high-availability operations such as failover and switchover, Fabric also permits shard operations such as shard creation and removal.

 Fabric is written in Python and includes a special library that

 implements all of the functionality provided.
 To interact with

 provides a set of commands you can use to create and manage groups,